pivotal/docs-platform-automation/docs/downloading-and-testing.md

-The following describes the procedure for downloading, installing and testing the setup of Platform Automation.
+The following describes the procedure for downloading, installing and testing the setup of Platform Automation for PCF.

 ### Prerequisites

-You'll need the following in order to setup Platform Automation.
+You'll need the following in order to setup Platform Automation for PCF.

 * Deployed Concourse